chains-project/dirty-waters-action/README.md

 SSC issues currently checked for:

 - No source code links (or invalid ones) for a dependency
-- Provided release tag not found in a dependency's repository
+- Provided release tag/commit SHA not found in a dependency's repository
 - Dependency being a fork of another package
 - Deprecated dependency
 - Dependency without build attestation
 - Dependency without code signature (or an invalid one)
+- Aliased dependencies

 ### Inputs